 She was shaking.

 For a second, Sasuke remembered all the things that had led up to him being in this hospital.
-Stalking around the cold town for several days without resting, arguing with Naruto, the excruciating pain.
+Stalking around the cold town for several days without resting, arguing with Naruto over and over again, the excruciating pain.
 Danzo resting only a few doors away.
 Now that Sasuke was a patient and most people were distracted by the commotion anyway, he had the best chances to get to Danzo.
 Finding a way to distract the guards would be easy with this much chaos.
 Was Naruto really worth giving up this chance of a lifetime?

 The medications must be getting to me.